ResearchComputing/Documentation/docs/getting_started/faq.md

 ## General High Performance Computing

-### How can I add users to my Linux group?
+### How can I add users to a Linux group?
 ::::{dropdown} Show
 :icon: note

-Before requesting users be added to your Linux group, please fully read the [Workspace Sharing](../compute/filesystems.md#workspace-sharing) section, which provides an alternative approach for workspace sharing.
-If you would like to proceed with adding someone to your Linux group, please submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) using the following:
+Before requesting users be added to a Linux group, please fully read the [Workspace Sharing](../compute/filesystems.md#workspace-sharing) section, which provides an alternative approach for workspace sharing.
+If you would like to proceed with adding someone to a Linux group, please submit a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form) using the following:

-1. `Nature of request`: `Storage`
+1. Select `Storage` for `Nature of request`
-2. `Issue type`: `I would like to add a collaborator to my directory`
+2. Select `I would like to add a collaborator to my directory` for `Issue type`
+3. Fill out the requested additional information
-3. Provide any justification or additional details in `Detailed description`
+4. Provide any justification or additional details in `Detailed description`

 ::::